 When vegan products first arrived in fashion, they were met with disappointment.
 The materials were a far cry from the real thing, and the designs themselves were hardly suited to the sophisticated modern woman.
-Given their floundering debut, it’s hard to convince shoppers that present-day vegan alternatives are just as good as the real thing – and they’re cruelty-free!
+Given their floundering debut, it was initially hard to convince shoppers that present-day vegan fashion products were just as good as the real thing.

 Melie Bianco’s focus on affordable luxury is enough to make this brand our new go-to, but we also love how streamlined and well-made its vegan bags are.
 The company also strongly believes in transparent business practices.
 While Melie Bianco is upfront about the fact that its products are made in China, the brand does not use sweatshop labor, and relies on fair trade practices instead.

-Matt & Nat
+Matt and Nat

 The foundation of Susi Studio’s business model is “mindful design”, which informs the brand’s vegan and cruelty-free range.
 While vegan footwear tends to be pretty clunky and utilitarian, the brand’s versions are similar to what you’d find while browsing a high-end shoe boutique – the sandals, wedges, and loafers on offer are both modern and stylish.